radonirinamaminiaina/jq-ng/ng-fullcalendar/README.md

 ## Using only Angular 2 and create component to instantiate jQuery plugin
 To prevent from creating new jQuery file and create new class in.
 All actions are in Angular 2.
+The goal is to demonstrate you how to work with Javascript plugin and Angular 2.